-The History Of Gift Wrapping
+Gift Wrapping, The History Of

-Gift Giving is a universal custom with a long history.
+Gift Wrapping and gift giving is a universal custom with a long history.
 Whenever you have a gift to give, you are likely to wrap it.
 Some people go to great lengths with this, coming up with original, home made wrapping ideas to show the present off.
 In fact, sometimes wrappings are so beautiful and elaborate that we are reluctant to open them as it will ruin the look!
 Other people are far less elaborate, using simple paper or even a gift bag.
 However, have you ever wondered where the tradition of wrapping gifts comes from?

-The Chinese Link
+The Chinese Link of Gift Wrapping

 You may not be surprised to hear that the first time gifts were wrapped was in ancient China.
 They were much further forward with developments such as paper and ink than many other cultures and the concept of giving gifts has always been a major part of their traditions.